Victims of Nazi Germany: Western Allied POWs

+Religious groups

 The Nazis also targeted religious groups for political and ideological reasons.

 Jehovah's Witnesses

 Historian Detlef Garbe, director of the Neuengamme Memorial in Hamburg, wrote about Jehovah's Witnesses: "No other religious movement resisted the pressure to conform to National Socialism [Nazism] with comparable unanimity and steadfastness".
-Between 2,500 and 5,000 Witnesses were murdered in the concentration camps; unwilling to fight for any cause, they refused to serve in the army.
+Between 2,500 and 5,000 Jehovah's Witnesses were murdered in the concentration camps; unwilling to fight for any cause, they refused to serve in the army.

-Roman Catholics
+Catholics

-The Catholic Church was persecuted under the Third Reich, with the Nazi leadership hoping to gradually de-Christianize Germany.
+The Nazis persecuted the Catholic Church, with the Nazi leadership hoping to gradually de-Christianize Germany.
 According to the World Holocaust Remembrance Center, "By the latter part of the decade of the Thirties, church officials were well aware that the ultimate aim of Hitler and other Nazis was the total elimination of Catholicism and of the Christian religion."
 Hitler vehemently despised Christianity, calling it the enemy of National Socialism.
 According to historian William Shirer, "under the leadership of Rosenberg, Bormann and Himmler—backed by Hitler—the Nazi regime intended to destroy Christianity in Germany, if it could, and substitute the old paganism of the early tribal Germanic gods and the new paganism of the Nazi extremists".
 He also wrote that Hitler "inveighed against political Catholicism in Mein Kampf and attacked both of the Christian Churches for their failure to recognise the racial problem...".
-As reported in the New York Times, Hitler's forces wished to de-Christianize Germany after "the final victory" and destroy Christianity.
+As reported in The New York Times, Hitler's forces wished to de-Christianize Germany after "the final victory" and destroy Christianity.
 According to historian Alan Bullock, "Once the war was over, [Hitler] promised himself, he would root out and destroy the influence of the Christian Churches, but until then he would be circumspect."
 Political Catholicism was a target of Hitler's 1934 Night of the Long Knives.
 German clergy, nuns and lay leaders were also targeted after the Nazi takeover, leading to thousands of arrests over the following years.
 Priests who were part of the Catholic resistance were killed.
 Hitler's invasion of Catholic Poland in 1939 began World War II, and the Nazis targeted clergy, monks and nuns in their campaign to destroy Polish culture.